nanophyto/Abil/docs/source/user-guide/one-phase-ensemble.rst

 *************************************************************

 In this example we will use Abil to predict the biomass of the calcifying nanoplankton ('Coccolithophores').
-We will focus on the species: *Gephyrocapsa huxleyi* which is highly abundant in the global oceans, and plays an important role in the carbon cycle.
+We will focus on the species *Gephyrocapsa huxleyi* which is highly abundant in the global oceans, and plays an important role in the carbon cycle.
 We fill focus this example on the Bermuda Atlantic Time Series (BATS), a location with great temporal coverage of *G. huxleyi*.
 In this location, wind-driven mixing in the winter drives nutrient upwelling which results in high concentrations of *G. huxleyi*.
-In the summer, as nutrient influx decreases due to lower mixing and subsequently the abundance of *G. huxleyi* decreases.
+In the summer, as nutrient influx decreases due to lower mixing the abundance of *G. huxleyi* subsequently decreases :footcite:p:`haidar2001coccolithophore`.
 An interesting temporal dynamic we will try to capture with our machine learning ensemble.

+As *Gephyrocapsa huxleyi* is present in low concentrations most of the year, we will use a 1-phase regression model.
+For an example of the 2-phase model see :doc:`Southern Ocean distribution of Gephyrocapsa huxleyi <two-phase-ensemble>`.

 YAML example
 ~~~~~~~~~~~~